mugelele/html-form-with-php-sql/README.md

 🛠️ Features
-Auto-Configuration: Automatically creates students_db and the student_info table if they don't exist.
+Auto-Configuration: Automatically creates students_db and the student_info table if they don't exist. you can fetch the data by clicking the button fetch

 Prepared Statements: Uses MySQLi prepared statements to protect against SQL injection.